OPM/ResInsight/docs/RegressionTestSystem.md

 A regression tool for QA is build into ResInsight.
 This tool will do the following:

-1. Scan a directory for sub directories containing a **RegressionTest.rip** files.
+1. Scan a directory for sub directories containing a **RegressionTest.rsp** files.
 2. Each found project file will be opened, and all views in this project will be exported as snapshot images to file.
 3. When snapshot images from all projects are completed, difference images based on generated and QA-approved images are computed.
 4. Based on these three sets of images, an HTML report is created and automatically displayed.

+## Regression test files
+As the model size of some test files is quite large, the test data is located in a [separate repository](https://github.com/OPM/ResInsight-regression-test).
+In addition, some of the files are stored using [Git Large File Storage](https://git-lfs.github.com/).

-## Starting regression tests
+## How to run regression tests

 To be able to run regression tests you need the **compare** tool from the [ImageMagic suite](http://www.imagemagick.org/script/compare.php).